apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 Integration "order-tracing" created
 ```

-Don't forget to ensure the new order-tracing.local hostname is configured for your kubernetes cluster !
+Don't forget to ensure the new order-tracing.local hostname is configured for your kubernetes cluster!

 Let's create the same orders with the two order services:
 * one with the order service using the new `telemetry` trait